jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 `2xx333`.

-**Practice G minor shapes with secondary chords in the key of C major:**
+**Practice the G minor shape with secondary chords in the key of C major:**

 | 6th string root on fret | Note | G shape  | Chord |
 |:-----------------------:|:----:|:--------:|:-----:|